Invite friends and family to read the obituary and add memories.

 3:00 - 4:00 pm (Central time)

-After living in Meadville for ten years he moved to Houston, Texas where he lived from 1938 to 1988.
+After living in Meadville until James was ten, his mother passed away in 1938.
+After that he and his youngest brother went to live with their Aunt and Uncle, Mary Jane and John Henry Wade who lived in Houston, Texas.
 James graduated from San Jacinto High School in 1945 and from Baylor University in 1949.
 He was employed for thirty-eight years at Humble Oil - Exxon until he retired in 1986.

-James, mostly known as J.D., and his first wife, Joan Simpson, were the parents of three children, Susan, Janet, and Robert.
-Joan died after a long battle with cancer.
+James, mostly known as J.D., and his first wife, Joan (JoAnn) Simpson, were the parents of three children, Susan, Janet, and Robert.
+Joan (JoAnn) died after a long battle with cancer.

-Later James was blessed again in marriage to Joyce Reed Smith who had three children, Dr. Chris Smith, Angela Snyder, and Beth Marble.
+In 1988, James moved from Houston to Pantego, Texas.
+He was blessed again with marriage to Joyce Reed Smith who had three children, Dr. Chris Smith, Angela Snyder, and Beth Marble.
 This blended family with the six married children had many happy times together at Granddaddy and Grandma Joyce's home in Pantego, Texas.

 James and Joyce were members of Fielder Rd Baptist Church.
 They loved to travel and saw a lot of the world together, including trips all over our country to welcome their many grandchildren and great grandchildren to this world.